By Carol Ware Duff, Health Editor

 Port wines have had a long history that has been influenced by wars, politics, climate, soils, challenging vine growing conditions, strict regulations, and technology.
 There are many types of Ports to taste and enjoy as costs of this vintage vary from moderate to very expensive, but are enjoyed all over the world.
 Certainly there is a Port that will tantalize and please the palate of anyone who is willing to try this delectable drink.

-Posted by Gordon Duff, Senior Editor on February 26, 2017, With 979 Reads Filed under Military.
+Posted by Gordon Duff, Senior Editor on February 26, 2017, With 989 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.